TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/PSU_Power_Unit_Experiements/PSU_Power_Unit_Tests.md

 **Procedure:**

 1. Power the system via the Raspberry Pi wall charger (SC0510) with fully charged 4×18650 batteries installed in the DFRobot UPS HAT.
-2. Attach calibrated oscilloscope probes (or logic analyzer with voltage measurement capability) and a digital multimeter to the following test points: 5V rail (direct UPS HAT output), 12V rail (MT3608 output), and 3.3V rail (Adafruit buck converter output).
+2. Attach calibrated oscilloscope probes (or logic analyzer with voltage measurement capability) and a digital multimeter to the following test points: 5V rail (direct UPS HAT output), and 12V rail (MT3608 output).
 Use shortest possible ground leads for accurate ripple measurement.
 3. Run the system through the four defined operating states for at least 30 seconds each while continuously monitoring and logging:
    - State 1: Idle/sleep (RPi idle, all motors and electromagnet off).
    - State 2: Typical chess move (stepper motors + electromagnet active).